Back to Blog

 If no: "Good to hear.
 What is your biggest priority around [area] right now?"

-Why it works: Trigger events create relevance.
-The prospect knows why you're calling, which builds credibility immediately.
+Why it works: Trigger events make you relevant.
+The prospect knows exactly why you're calling, and that buys instant credibility.

 Finding Trigger Events